Herstappe

 Herstappe ([ˈɦɛrstɑpə]; [ɛʁstap]) is a Flemish municipality located in the Belgian province of Limburg.
 On January 1, 2016, Herstappe had a total population of 89.
-The total area is 1.35 km² which gives a population density of 66 inhabitants per km².
+The total area is 1.35 km2 which gives a population density of 66 inhabitants per km2.
 It is the least populous municipality in Belgium, and the third smallest in area.

 Herstappe has a bilingual (Limburgish and Walloon) population.
 Formally it is a municipality with linguistic facilities for French speakers, which has so far prevented a merger with neighbouring Tongeren from taking place.

 Public buildings

-The village holds a cafe, a municipal office, a catholic church and a post office.
+The village holds a cafe, a municipal office, a Roman Catholic church and a post office.
 All have bilingual signposts.

 Elections

 For the Belgian local elections, 2012, Herstappe was the only Belgian municipality where elections were not held as there was only one candidate list.
 Previously, this had already happened between 1958 and 1994.